stt-datacore/website/static/crew/odo_chaplain_crew.md

 published: true
 ---

-`M_A_S_H`ed together from bits of old Stranded Odo, the good Father has overall better bases, +1 Vanity, and handy Spiritual (1) and Changeling (2) traits to augment Odo's biannual event count.
+M*A*S*H*ed together from bits of old Stranded Odo, the good Father has overall better bases, +1 Vanity, and a handful of traits which have augmented Odo’s biannual event count.